Canine Holistic Wellness Centre

 Stage L3: It’s crucial through this stage that the temperature remains above 27 degrees Celsius (day and night continuously) for a period of 10-14 days of incubation, for the microfilariae to reach L3 stage, and be ready for transmission.
 The female mosquito transmits the L3’s to your dog’s skin with a bite via her contaminated saliva.
 That’s if the female mosquito is still alive by this stage.
 Once the transmission has taken place into the host dog, it takes approximately a week or two to the L4 stage under the skin at the site of the bite.

 Stage J1: It takes approximately 4 to 5 months for the surviving juveniles to achieve maturity into adults.
-We are now looking at a total of 6-7 months post infection of our species specific female mosquito from the L3 stage.
-If single sex worm is present they can’t reproduce and cause heartworm disease and will die within 1 to 2 years.
+We are now looking at a total of 6-7 months post-infection of our species-specific female mosquito from the L3 stage.
+If a single-sex worm is present they can’t reproduce and cause heartworm disease and will die within 1 to 2 years.